1942 Rose Bowl

-The 1942 Rose Bowl was the 28th edition of the college football bowl game, played on Thursday, January 1, 1942.
+The 1942 Rose Bowl was a college football bowl game played on Thursday, January 1, 1942.
+It was the 28th edition of the Rose Bowl Game.
 Originally scheduled for the Rose Bowl in Pasadena, California, it was moved to Durham, North Carolina, due to fears about an attack by the Japanese on the West Coast of the United States following the attack on Pearl Harbor on December 7, 1941.
 The federal government prohibited large public gatherings on the West Coast for the duration of World War II; the first significant canceled event was the Rose Bowl Game scheduled for New Year's Day, 1942.